 Sue Keith (01:18)

 Sure, well I have a bit of an unorthodox career path, if you will.
-So I started as an, I have an accounting degree and I started at Deloitte and Audit for about four years.
-From there I truly stumbled into a long time marketing career, mostly with telecom and tech companies.
-And then eventually turned into running Ceres Talent, which is a search for and search recruiting firm specializing in marketing communications products and design roles.
-The reason that all came to be is
+I have an accounting degree, and I started at Deloitte and Audit for about four years.
+From there I truly stumbled into a long-time marketing career, mostly with telecom and tech companies.
+I eventually turned to running Ceres Talent, which is a search recruiting firm specializing in marketing communications products and design roles.
+The reason that all came to be is, my business partner, Kathy McCollum and I met when we were both in marketing at Nextel.
+At some point we said, “what if we launch this recruiting firm and specialize in the stuff we know how to do?”
+And that's how it started.

 Elizabeth Shea (02:28)